 A perfect example is the contrastive evaluation technique (Sennrich, 2017).
 There, the idea is to suggest two different translation variants to the model.
 The first variant is a correct translation and the second one contains the error type you're interested in:

-Example for contrastive evaluation of a machine translation system Example for contrastive evaluation of an MT system (English–German).
+Example for contrastive evaluation of an MT system (English–German).
 In this post, I am using the error type "wrong disambiguation of Turkey" as an example, since when translating from English into German, you need to choose between Türkei (the country) and Truthahn (the bird).
 This is just an illustrating example, not an error that a modern MT system is likely to make.

 One can expect that a good model assigns a higher score to the correct translation, like in the example above.
 However, such scores (probability estimates of a translation given a source sentence) can only be computed with white-box systems.
 You cannot apply contrastive evaluation to Google Translate and similar services.